Settorezero/Arlok/README.md

 ## Assembling
 I've prepared a detailed step-by-step guide: it's located in the [docs folder](./docs/assembly.md).
 🇮🇹 For italian users: there is an [italian guide too](./docs/assembly_ita.md)
-If you've already analog servo, I've prepared also a [guide about servo modification for continuos rotation](./docs/servo_mod.md)
+If you've already analog servo, I've prepared also a [guide about servo hacking for continuos rotation](./docs/servo_mod.md)

 ## Code examples
 See in the [Arduino folder](./arduino) for code examples or write your own using one of the provided example as base!